traject/traject/README.md

 Configuration files are actually just ruby -- so by convention they end in `.rb`.

-Don't worry, you don't neccesarily need to know ruby well to write them, they give you a subset of ruby to work with.
-But the full power of ruby is available to you.
+We hope you can write basic useful configuration files without being a ruby expert, they give you a subset of ruby to work with.
+But the full power of ruby is available to you if needed.

 **rubyist tip**: Technically, config files are executed with `instance_eval` in a Traject::Indexer instance, so the special commands you see are just methods on Traject::Indexer (or mixed into it).
 But you can call ordinary ruby `require` in config files, etc., too, to load